 On paper, Trey was the perfect guy for Charlotte.
 But, the cracks began to show (overbearing mother, "Trey can't get it up," not wanting kids, etc.) soon after their wedding.
 Also: he gave her a cardboard cut-out baby.
 Who does that?!

 Best moment: When Trey took Charlotte to Tiffany's so she could pick out her dream ring to make up for the infamous "Alrighty!" comment.

 The first relationship Samantha had that wasn't based on sex came to an end because of, well, sex.
 Or James' small penis, to be exact.

 Best moment: When Samantha told James she loved him.
 A huge (no pun intended) moment for her.

 Poor, poor Skipper.
 He was kind of like a Steve-lite, and Miranda was able to walk all over him.

-Best moment: When he calls her "luminous" when they run into each other at a bodega.
+Best moment: When he calls her "luminous" during their chance meeting at a bodega.